Everything you Need to Know About Saffron

 How do you use saffron?

 Saffron is most commonly used to add a distinct, yet subtle flavor to dishes to enhance their taste.
-Here are some ways you can put a modern take on this traditional spice.
+Check out our extensive recipe database for some traditional and unique dishes to make using your new favorite spice.

 Cooking Tip: With the aroma and flavor profile that Rumi Spice saffron provides, you only need 8-12 threads when cooking rice or risotto for two.
 For non-liquid recipes or baking, crush the threads with a mortar and pestle to a powder-like consistency to bring out the saffron's full flavor profile.The amount of saffron varies by recipe, but a healthy pinch of saffron is a solid benchmark.

 Saffron may have a complex flavor, but that doesn’t mean it has to be complicated!